 In the middle is the pickup truck, as versatile as it is useful, which has helped pickup trucks to become one of the best-selling vehicle types on the market.
 Here, we take a closer look at 4 of the best-selling pickup trucks on the African market in recent years.

 The Ford Ranger comes in a number of variants, from utilitarian to plush, which explains its broadening appeal to city and country consumers alike.
-Ford Motor Company has built onto the utility capability the Ranger always been known for, adding creature comforts that you’d most likely find only in sedans or SUVs (Sport Utility Vehicle).
-Indeed, the high-end Ford Ranger won the International Pickup Award in 2013 for its blend of performance, styling, and comfort.
+The Ford Motor Company has built onto the utility capability the Ranger always been known for, adding comforts that you’d most likely find only in sedans or SUVs.
+Indeed, the high-end Ford Ranger even won the International Pickup Award in 2013 for its blend of performance, styling, and comfort.

 The Ford Ranger can be found in various configurations, including single- and double-cab, gasoline and diesel engines, four-wheel- and rear-wheel-drive, and is, according to some, “great for work and great for leisure,” which explains why so many different types of people drive the Ranger.
 In spite of its cargo capacity and size, the Ranger is exceptionally manoeuvrable and comfortable, as well as fairly economical to own.

 #3.
 Mitsubishi L200